 - there is a legal obligation for us to erase the data.

-Please note that due the fact that we provide such financial services which are subject to a license, we are in many cases obliged to retain personal data on you during your customer relationship, and even after that, e.g. to comply with a statutory obligation or where processing is carried out to manage legal claims.
-This means that we will keep any KYC data that we have about you during such time period as we are required according applicable anti-money laundering regulations.
+Please note that we provide financial services that may be subject to a license, which may obliged us to retain personal data about you during your customer relationship, and even after that, e.g. to comply with a statutory obligation or where processing is carried out to manage legal claims.
+We may also keep data that we have about you for any period required by applicable anti-money laundering regulations.

 Right to restrict the processing of your personal data